desmax74/openshift-drools-hacep/springboot/README.md

 ```

 the kjar must be present in the nexus repo accessed by our Aether before the start,
-Aether will ask the jar to NExus and the jar will be putted inside /opt/.m2/repository
+Aether will ask the jar to Nexus and the jar will be putted inside /opt/.m2/repository
 and loaded by Drools at the startup and on every UpdateCommand jar.